A Quick Tour of Five Northern Autumn Constellations

 Andromeda quick facts:

-• Location: Between latitudes +90° and -40°
+- Location: Between latitudes +90° and -40°

-• Size: 722 square degrees
+- Size: 722 square degrees

-• Neighboring constellations: Lacerta, Pegasus, Perseus, Triangulum, Cassiopeia, Pisces
+- Neighboring constellations: Lacerta, Pegasus, Perseus, Triangulum, Cassiopeia, Pisces

-• Best seen: 9 PM Local Time during November
+- Best seen: 9Â PM Local Time during November

-• Stars with planets: 16 stars with 19 planets between them, with the star Upsilon Andromedae, traditionally known as Titawin, hosting 4 planets.
+- Stars with planets: 16 stars with 19 planets between them, with the star Upsilon Andromedae, traditionally known as Titawin, hosting 4 planets.

-• Brightest star: The brightest star in Andromeda is Alpha Andromedae, traditionally known as Alpheratz.
+- Brightest star: The brightest star in Andromeda is Alpha Andromedae, traditionally known as Alpheratz.
 The star is in fact a binary star, in which the primary component is a B8-class sub-giant that exhibits very high abundances of mercury, manganese, and several other metallic compounds.
-The primary star has an apparent visual magnitude of +2.06, is about 3.6 times as massive as the Sun and with an effective surface temperature of 13,800 K, it is at least 200 times more luminous than the Sun.
+The primary star has an apparent visual magnitude of +2.06, is about 3.6 times as massive as the Sun and with an effective surface temperature of 13,800Â K, it is at least 200 times more luminous than the Sun.
 The secondary component is also both significantly heavier than the Sun, and at least ten times as luminous.
 The system has an orbital period of 96.7 days.

 Notable deep sky objects:

 Andromeda contains 3 Messier objects; M31 (the Andromeda Galaxy), and M32 and Messier 110, both of which are dwarf elliptical galaxies.
-The constellation also contains three stars more luminous than magnitude 3, and three stars that are closer than 10 parsecs from us, the nearest being Ross 248 (HH Andromedae), a M6V-class red dwarf that is located only about 10.3 light years away.
+The constellation also contains three stars more luminous than magnitude 3, and three stars that are closer than 10 parsecs from us, the nearest being Ross 248 (HH Andromedae), a M6V-class red dwarf that is located only about 10.3 light years away. ÂOther notable objects include NGC 206, an enormous star cloud in M31.
+This cloud is the most luminous such object from our vantage point, and with a diameter of about 400 light years, it is also among the largest star forming regions in the entire Local Group of Galaxies.Â

-Spectacular is equally NGC 224-G1 (Mayall II), a huge, magnitude 13.7 globular cluster located about 130,000 light years away from M31’s core.
-With twice the mass of Omega Centauri, the largest and most massive of the Milky Way’s clusters, Mayall II is the largest, brightest and among the most massive, if not the most massive globular cluster in the entire Local Group of Galaxies.
-In fact, the cluster is so massive that many astronomers do not regard it as a true globular cluster, but rather as the remains of a dwarf galaxy that was ingested by M31 in the distant past.
+Spectacular is equally NGC 224-G1 (Mayall II), a huge, magnitude 13.7 globular cluster located about 130,000 light years away from M31âs core.
+With twice the mass of Omega Centauri, the largest and most massive of the Milky Wayâs clusters, Mayall II is the largest, brightest and among the most massive, if not the most massive globular cluster in the entire Local Group of Galaxies.
+In fact, the cluster is so massive that many astronomers do not regard it as a true globular cluster, but rather as the remains of a dwarf galaxy that was ingested by M31 in the distant past.Â

-Other objects of interest that can be viewed with modest amateur equipment include the open star cluster NGC 7686, the planetary nebula NGC 7662 (The Blue Snowball Nebula), and NGC 891, an edge-on spiral galaxy much like the Milky Way.
+Other objects of interest that can be viewed with modest amateur equipment include the open star cluster NGCÂ 7686, the planetary nebula NGCÂ 7662 (The Blue Snowball Nebula), and NGCÂ 891, an edge-on spiral galaxy much like the Milky Way.

 Aquarius constellation